Shadow-Developer/Shadow-3.0/readme.md

 ## Usage

-You must the latest version of [Roblox](http://www.roblox.com/Install/Setup.ashx) installed on your system.
+You must have the latest version of [Roblox](http://www.roblox.com/Install/Setup.ashx) installed on your system.
 Afterwards, you can join any game and press "Attach" on Shadow.
 It may ask you to enter a key, you can access the key directly through typing "getkey" in the console popup. :ok_hand:

 ## Plans